 Rules and Guidelines

-Before working on a subtitling task, it’s important to know if the project has any technical parameters, as well as preferences about subtitling type and style, speakers’ IDs treatment and letter case.
+Before working on a subtitling task, it’s important to know if the project has any technical parameters, as well as preferences about subtitling type and style, speakers’ IDs treatment, and letter case.

-Furthermore, subtitlers must comply with the specifications provided in customers’ style guides, if any, which set style and technical expectations for the captioned or translated text.
+Furthermore, subtitlers must comply with the specifications provided in customers’ style guides, if any, which set the style and technical expectations for the captioned or translated text.